 Unable to provide the same low-maintenance offering as composite, could timber decking become a thing of the past?

-Elliotts Timber Product Manager, Doug Holden, suggests, “Customers are going for composite over traditional wood because it requires so little maintenance once installed, has very good slip resistance, and looks good for many years.”
+Elliotts Timber Products Manager, Bob Tee, suggests, “Customers are going for composite over traditional wood because it requires so little maintenance once installed, has very good slip resistance, and looks good for many years.”

-“Several of our (composite decking) contracts are for commercial premises- due to its high non-slip qualities, but also lots of developers and householders appreciate its 'kerb appeal', especially on coastal properties”, says Doug.
+“Several of our (composite decking) contracts are for commercial premises- due to its high non-slip qualities, but also lots of developers and householders appreciate its 'kerb appeal', especially on coastal properties”, says Bob.

 British made Millboard boasts one of the highest anti-slip ratings, having been inspired by shoe soles.
 Both Millboard and American-owned Trex are also resistant to rot, mould, scratching and fading, unlike normal timber decking.

 London’s first floating park in Paddington chose to install Millboard with landscaping designer, Tony Woods, stating its non-slip properties and slight flexibility as winning factors.

 With a global emphasis on environmental responsibility, composite decking brands are committed to creating green and environmentally friendly products.

 Trex deck boards and made of 95% recycled materials, saving over 180 million kilos of plastic and timber scrap from landfills every year.
 Millboard follows suit, boasting of a CO2 footprint that matches that of a kilo of bananas.